-Anyone who thinks co parenting is easy has probably never tried it themselves!
+Anyone who thinks co-parenting is easy has probably never tried it themselves!
 Even if you and your ex did your best to “consciously uncouple,” you are still likely to push each other’s buttons from time to time after your divorce.
-If your divorce was more like World War III than a civilized split, your co parenting afterwards is going to be even more challenging.
+If your divorce was more like World War III than a civilized split, your co-parenting afterward is going to be even more challenging.

 1. Discuss how you will handle important parenting issues BEFORE you divorce.

 Many people make the mistake of not talking about hot button parenting issues until after they are divorced.
 While avoiding difficult conversations might make your divorce smoother initially, it can make your life after divorce total hell.
 It is far better to deal with the issues you know are there while you are still going through your divorce than it is to go back to court and fight about them afterward.

 2. Create a dispute resolution process in your divorce judgment.

 No matter how much you try to resolve your parenting issues before you divorce, inevitably things will come up after your divorce that you never thought about.
 For that reason, your divorce judgment needs to lay out a dispute resolution process.
 For example, you might say that if you and your ex disagree on an important issue, you will try to talk about it in person first, then go to a mediator before either of you can go to court.

 3. Learn to communicate in a way that doesn’t make you crazy!

 If talking to your ex grates on your very last nerve, then find a way to communicate that isn’t as bad.
 Use email or text messaging.
 Make technology work for you.
 A shared Google calendar can keep everyone on the same page with your kids’ activities.
 If that doesn’t work, there are lots of co-parenting apps that will help you and your ex communicate, schedule the kids’ activities, and keep track of expenses, without ever having to have a face to face conversation.
 (CLICK HERE to get your FREE Parenting Tools Resource Guide.)